Last Updated on 28 November 2025 by Cycloscope

 Japan, the land of volcanoes, set straight along the Pacific Ring of fire, there are around 118 active volcanoes here, spitfire mountains on alien landscapes.

 The highest peak is mt.
-Karakuni and Onami lake is the highest crater lake in Japan, a hiking paradise all around, even though some tracks may be closed, the guys are always nervous here.
+Karakuni and Onami lakes are the highest crater lakes in Japan, and the surrounding area is a hiking paradise.
+Even though some tracks may be closed, the guys are always nervous here.

-We reached the Kirishima area from Kagoshima, as one of the first destinations of our three months bicycle trip in Japan.
-If it’s true that the range is amazing, nevertheless the road to reach it is worth the journey itself, here is the chronicle of our trip.
+We reached the Kirishima area from Kagoshima, as one of the first destinations of our three-month bicycle trip in Japan.
+If it’s true that the range is impressive, nevertheless, the road to reach it is worth the journey itself; here is the chronicle of our trip.

 Check also

-For hints and trip about traveling in Japan on a very tight budget (less than 10USD per day) read our guide here.
+For hints and tips about traveling in Japan on a very tight budget (less than 10USD per day), read our guide here.

-To have a panoramic of our Japanese bicycle touring project, check our itinerary in this other article
+To have a panoramic view of our Japanese bicycle touring project, check our itinerary in this other article.

 Here are 11 off-the-beaten-path destinations to visit in Japan